vahbuna0615/food-delivery-srvc/README.md

 ### 7. Endpoint for Simulating the Restaurant Accepting/Rejecting Given Order

+**Description:** Endpoint which either rejects or accepts an order, simulating how a restaurant would do in real time.
+If order is rejected, it returns a message stating that the Order with given id has been rejected, and updates the orderStatus as such.
+Or else, it automatically assigns the first available delivery agent to the Order, updates the agent's status as 'Busy', updates orderStatus as accepted and deliveryStatus as 'InProgress'.

 **Endpoint:** `PUT /delivery/order/:id/status`

 ---

 ### 8. Endpoint for Completing Delivery

+**Description:** Endpoint which updates the deliveryStatus of the given order as 'Delivered', and updates the status of the assigned delivery agent back to 'Available'.

 **Endpoint:** `PUT /delivery/order/:id/delivered`

 ---

 ### 9. Endpoint for Updating Ratings of an Order After Delivery is Completed

+**Description:** Endpoint that can be used by users to provide delivery and food ratings for the given order.

 **Endpoint:** `PUT /delivery/order/:id/ratings`